cjerzak/cjerzak/README.md

 ## Motto

-"Nullius in verba" — motto of the [Royal Society](https://royalsociety.org/about-us/who-we-are/history/) (adopted 1662), meaning "take nobody’s word for it": verify claims by experiment, evidence, and first-principles reasoning.
+"Nullius in verba" — motto of the [Royal Society](https://royalsociety.org/about-us/who-we-are/history/) (adopted 1662), meaning "take nobody’s word for it" or "take nothing on authority": test claims by experiment, evidence, and first-principles reasoning.